 Common Problems Caused by Pets and How to Prevent Them

 No matter how well you train your pets, it is only a matter of time before an accident happens.
 Scratches can make your floors look bad, stains can result in dingy looks and bad odor, spills can etch your tile and destroy your grout.
 If you can think of any problem, we have dealt with it.
 At Sir Grout Dallas Fort Worth, we have years of experience working with home and business owners to keep their hard surfaces in top condition.
 We have seen how much damage pets can cause, so we are giving you a list of things you can do to preserve the lifespan of your floors and create a better environment for your pets:

 - Porosity is not an issue if you have a regular maintenance plan:

 Grout is not the only porous material on your surfaces.
 Most natural stones and certain types of tile are porous, which means they can easily absorb liquids.
 This makes them prone to etching and staining.
 Spills caused by your pet can potentially etch, stain, and wear out the sealant on your floor.
 To prevent these problems, spills must be cleaned immediately after they occur.
 We recommend using a pH-neutral cleaner such as Sir Grout's Natural Hard Surface Cleaner after wiping the spills away for an effective outcome.
-This cleaner is non-toxic and carries antimicrobial agents that can keep your pets safe from harmful microorganisms for up to one week after it has been applied.
+This cleaner is non-toxic and it is safe for everyone in the house, including pets.
 Keep in mind that scheduling Sir Grout Dallas Fort Worth's tile and grout cleaning and sealing services periodically can be a fantastic way to keep your surfaces free from all the dirt brought by your pets.

 - The effects of urine over calcium carbonate can be avoided with sealing procedures: